Orivera04/journal-react-app/README.md

+# Journal

-# This app was created bases on a course of Udemy.
+This app was created bases on a course of Udemy, it uses the following tecnologies:

+- React 18
+- Redux Toolkit
+- React Testing Library
+- Jest